aibaba-ai/aibaba-ai/libs/partners/huggingface/README.md

 # langchain-huggingface

-This package contains the AI Agents Force integrations for huggingface related classes.
+This package contains the Aibaba AI integrations for huggingface related classes.

 ## Installation and Setup

-- Install the AI Agents Force partner package
+- Install the Aibaba AI partner package
 ```bash
 pip install langchain-huggingface
 ```